A degeneration approach to Skoda's Division Theorem: Abstract

 \section{Abstract}

-We prove a Skoda-type division theorem via a deformation argument.
-The proof is inspired by Berndtsson and Lempert's approach to the $L^2$ extension theorem and is based on positivity of direct image bundles.
-The same tools are then used to slightly simplify the proof of the $L^2$ extension theorem given by Berndtsson and Lempert.
+We prove a Skoda-type division theorem via a degeneration argument.
+The proof is inspired by B.~Berndtsson and L.~Lempert's approach to the $L^2$ extension theorem and is based on positivity of direct image bundles.
+The same tools are then used to slightly simplify and extend the proof of the $L^2$ extension theorem given by Berndtsson and Lempert.